Shay Mitchell Reveals Her Daughter's Unique Name Along With Her First Pics

 Say hello to baby Atlas.

+"Atlas Noa, In my 32 years of life I thought I had seen a lot of places, experienced a lot of things, met a lot of people and felt love...then came you," the You star shared in a heartfelt Instagram post.
+"Truth is I had no idea I was capable of loving anything like this before you arrived.
+You wonder if that's just something people say, but it's as if the chemical makeup of my entire body and soul changed the minute we met."

+"Just know, sweet girl - Whatever you choose to do in this world, whoever you choose to love, wherever you choose to go, I will always be your biggest fan," she continued.
+"I am already so proud to be your Mama."

-Speaking to Vogue, the 32-year-old actress not only shared the first images of her newborn with the publication, but she opened up about motherhood and what her experience has been like so far.
+Speaking to Vogue, the 32-year-old actress opened up even more about motherhood and what her experience has been like so far.
 Hint: no beauty sleep, a new schedule and second-guessing her role as a mom, which she says is very, very real.

 "I find myself being a lot more present, and I'm just looking at her every single day.
 You reflect on how fast time passes when you're forced to slow down," she said about being a mother.
 "The surprising thing is how much I enjoy this calmness."